 The island is a little unique in that you don’t have a big pier (just yet) that the ship docks at to let passengers off.
 Instead, the ship docks offshore and you use a tender to get the shore.
 Tender is just a fancy term for taking a smaller boat from a larger boat.
 You hop on this smaller boat to motor to the island.

 Tenders run continually throughout the day so you can come and go from the island whenever you want.
-The cruise line might ask passengers to make a reservation for a tender, but we found that there isn’t a need for a reservation.
-When you’re ready to go to Great Stirrup Cay, just walk down to the gangway deck and climb aboard the tender.
+The cruise line might ask passengers to make a reservation for a tender if you want to go right when they start running.
+However, once it is open tender, you don’t need a reservation.
+At that time, when you’re ready to go to Great Stirrup Cay, just walk down to the gangway deck and climb aboard the tender.

 The ride takes about 10 minutes to get between the island and where the ship is anchored offshore.